Advertencia: *privacidad no incluida con este producto

 Ring has a history of not protecting users' privacy.
 At one point they reportedly stored customer data--including video recordings--unencrypted on an Amazon cloud server and employees could access any of this data.
 There have also been reported data leaks and concerns that the Ring Doorbell app is full of third-party trackers tracking a good amount of personal information that Amazon Ring doesn’t disclose.
 They have gotten more transparent in their privacy and data deletion practices, which we appreciate.
 And they added two-factor authentication to help protect users in 2020, which was a great step forward.
 One we here at Mozilla pushed hard for.

-Finally, there are the questions of privacy violations of the neighbors of people who use home surveillance cameras -- not just Ring but all of home surveillance cameras.
+There is also the question of privacy violations of the neighbors of people who use home surveillance cameras -- not just Ring but all of home surveillance cameras.
 A recent court case in the UK highlighted this when a woman sued her neighbor for infringing on her privacy when his Ring security cameras were found pointed at her home.
 Not only could his cameras see her, they could also listen to her as well.
 She won her case and $137,000.

 Consejos para protegerte